JONES LAW GROUPYour Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 The other types of car insurance can be beneficial depending on what level of coverage you are seeking.

-Bodily Injury Liability protects your assets if you are responsible for an accident where other parties were injured or killed.
+One of the benefits of having car insurance that includes Bodily Injury Liability is that BIL protects your assets if you are responsible for an accident where other parties were injured or killed

 Unfortunately, roughly 1 in 4 drivers in the state of Florida do not have insurance.
 This could potentially leave you without coverage for your damages.
 Uninsured Motorist Coverage can help pay for medical expenses or damages caused by a driver who is uninsured.